-The FinAid Scheduler can be used by any current or prospective WSU student or parent who would like to meet with financial aid counselor in person at our WSU Pullman Office of Financial Aid.
+The FinAid Scheduler can be used by any current or prospective WSU student or parent who would like to speak to a financial aid counselor at our WSU Pullman Student Financial Services office.

-No, the FinAid Appointment Scheduler is only for making an in-person appointment at the WSU Pullman Office of Financial Aid and Scholarships.
+No, the FinAid Appointment Scheduler is only for making an appointment at the WSU Pullman office.

 What if I know my appointment will take longer than 10 minutes?

 Go ahead and schedule an appointment.
-If during your appointment it is determined you need more time to discuss your situation, the counselor will decide how best to service you further and what next steps need to be taken.
+If during your appointment it is determined you need more time to discuss your situation, the counselor will decide how best to service you further and what next steps to take.

 I am having trouble finding a convenient appointment date.
 What do I do?

 The FinAid Appointment Scheduler is based on your availability.
 You will need to make time over the next eight business days and schedule an appointment during that time if you want a personal appointment.
-You may also call or email our office if you need immediate assistance at 509-335-8136 or contact us
+You may also call or email our office if you need immediate assistance at 509-335-9711 or email@example.com.

 I am not sure that my appointment was confirmed.
 Is there a way to check?